Home Cocktails Ordinary Drink French 75

 French 75 Variations

-Elderflower French 75 This variation incorporates elderflower liqueur, adding a floral sweetness that complements the gin and lemon.
+Elderflower French 75 This variation incorporates elderflower liqueur for a floral twist, enhancing the cocktail's complexity.
 Swap: Replace 1/2 oz of gin with elderflower liqueur.

 Pairs Well With